textileio/ipfs-camp-2019/deep_dive/ipfs-on-mobile.md

 ## Requirements to consider

 Mobile environments come with their own specific requirements to consider.
 Some of these requirements include:
-- Limited compute, and battery life
+- Limited compute, storage, bandwidth, and battery life
 - Operating system limitations
   - Apps generally are sand-boxed, cannot run for long in the background, may be killed to preserve battery, cannot (or is difficult to) share data
+- Current mobile OSes are highly centralized
+  - App stores, remote notification systems, etc are all based around centralized systems and walled gardens
 - User interactions on mobile are fundamentally different
   - Apps are generally only open long enough to complete a single interaction
   - Touch, tap, swipe, zoom